cpriest/micro-chalk/README.md

 {Black.White Black text on White background.}
         {Black.white Black text on white background.}

-    {Yellow Note the case difference of white vs White, all colors are this way.}
+    {Yellow Note use of white vs White, all base colors work this way.}
-        {white Lowercase is dim} and {White Title case is bright.}
-            red -> Red, blue -> Blue, etc.
+        {White Title case is bright} and {white lowercase is dim.} red -> Red, blue -> Blue, etc.

         chalk          micro-chalk